Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics: Introduction and Literature Review

 \subsection{Paper Contributions}

-This paper's major objective is to investigate the implementation and complexity of regulating and controlling chlorine levels under multi-species water quality.
+~ This paper's major objective is to investigate the implementation and complexity of regulating and controlling chlorine levels under multi-species water quality.
 The detailed paper contributions are: \begin{itemize} \item Construct and propose a comprehensive framework to overcome the large-dimensionality issue associated with discretizing the 1-D AR PDEs and the complexity associated with the nonlinearity of the multi-species water quality dynamics.
 Different paths can be taken, starting by linearizing the system and applying MOR for linear systems (MOR-LS).
 Another path is to consider the nonlinear MOR (MOR-NLS) algorithm on the original FOM. \item Utilizing the reduced-order models in an MPC algorithm.
 We apply it to the formulated ROMs and compare them to each other and to the original FOMs.
-Also, we compare it with basic scenarios with single-species dynamics considered demonstrating the challenges associated with controlling chlorine levels under multi-species water quality dynamics. \item Position the framework in a generalized scalable form in the sense that simplifications are included to consider single-species water dynamics and differentiations are suggested to consider chlorine linear/nonlinear decay and reaction models that have been in the literature to simulate various events/scenarios. \item Validate the performance of the framework using thorough numerical case studies to test accuracy, computational burden, and robustness to the rate at which the fictitious reactant consumes chlorine. \end{itemize}
+Also, we compare it with basic scenarios with single-species dynamics demonstrating the challenges associated with controlling chlorine levels under multi-species water quality dynamics. \item Position the framework in a generalized scalable form in the sense that simplifications are included to consider single-species water dynamics and differentiations are suggested to consider chlorine linear/nonlinear decay and reaction models that have been developed in the literature to simulate various events/scenarios. \item Validate the performance of the framework using thorough numerical case studies to test accuracy, computational burden, and robustness to the system hydraulics changes. \end{itemize}